-- Log in or register for myIR manage your tax and entitlements online. - Calculators and tools use our calculators, worksheets and tools, for example, to check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our forms and guides.
+- Log in or register for myIR manage your tax and entitlements online. - Calculators and tools use our calculators, worksheets and tools.
+You can check your tax code, find filing and payment dates and calculate your student loan repayment. - Forms and guides download our forms and guides.

-Forgotten your user ID or password?
+Forgotten your user ID or password

-Request these online from the mylR login screen and we'll send them to the email address we hold for you.
+Request these from the myIR login screen and we'll send them to the email address we hold for you.